gpalumbo/LogisticsCombinator/README.md

 This mod doesn't allow for changing the definition of a named logistics group as that breaks the limitations on immediate planet to planet communications.
 That will be a different mod.

+## Inspiration

+I have a buffer ship flying between planets.
+I wanted a way to conditionally turn on/off standard request packages (eg. Rocket parts, silo construction materials, robots and robo parts) as conditions are met in the logistics networks.

 ## Features

 - **Two specialized combinators** for circuit-controlled logistics